My water is brown. What should I do?

 Get a clear glass from your kitchen cabinet.

 Take the glass to your pond, and scoop it full of pond water.

 Whew.
 Good work.
 Now that you’ve completed the heavy lifting, consider the water you’re observing.
 If it’s clear, you’ve learned that the brown you’re seeing is nothing more than the decaying leaves and debris at the bottom of your pond.
 To remedy that problem, you’ll want to introduce the natural bacteria in Pond Logic® Muck Defense® and Pond Logic® Nature Defense® to your pond.
 These safe, hungry and beneficial bacteria will expedite the breakdown of pond bottom debris, leaving the bottom of your pond as clean as your water is clear.

 If, however, the contents of your glass are brown, you’re facing a high concentration of tannins, which are released into pond water by decomposing leaves.
 Fortunately, our Pond Logic® Activated Carbon does a terrific job of absorbing pesky tannins, leaving your water crystal clear.
 Simply place Activated Carbon in a mesh bag close to a high-flow area (like a skimmer or a waterfall), and wait for it to absorb the offending discoloration.

 When the water clears, you might just find that the tannin-rich water has been hiding a collection of leaves and debris at the pond bottom.
 But with a dose of Muck Defense or Nature Defense, you’ll have things cleared up in no time at all.

-Pond Talk: Have you noticed fog on your pond yet this year?
+Pond Talk: Have you noticed brown water forming in your pond?